MicrosoftEdge/WebView2Feedback/specs/DisableNavigatingBackAndForward.md

 # API spec for disable navigating back/forward

 # Background
-This problem was first proposed by a developer on GitHub, who wants to prevent mouse Xbutton1 and XButton2.
-The reason for their superior level is to prevent users navigating back or forward.
+This problem was first proposed by a developer on GitHub, who wants to prevent users navigating back or forward using any of the built-in shortcut keys or special mouse buttons.

 Afterwards, Teams made similar demands.
 They wanted a mechanism which could support them in controlling the behaviors of `go back` and `go forward` freely, like disabling them.

 @Haichao Zhu has already finished some work on letting application developers handle all input and decide whether to suppress.

-This should be solvable in a generic way, as @Nic Champagne Williamson said.
+This should be solvable in a generic way.
 However, this feature hasn’t been released yet, and it might be better if we could provide a simpler and more direct way.

-Therefore, our job is to provide a mechanism for developers to disable navigating back and forward without effort.
+Therefore, our job is to provide a mechanism for developers to disable navigating back and forward without excessive effort.

 # Examples